 Change your body’s position and change your mood.
-Think about the last time you were mad, upset, or stressed.
+That may sound a little crazy, but think about the last time you were mad, happy, angry, worried, relaxed, or stressed.
 Were your teeth clenched or relaxed?
 How were your lips?
 Where were your arms?
 Were your shoulders shrugged?
 How was your posture?
 Were you looking up, down, or straight ahead?
 How was your breathing?
 Was it shallow and fast, or slow and from your diaphragm?
-Recreate your answers with your body.
-Now without changing anything, be happy.
-Could you do it?
-I don’t think so.
+Our body takes on a certain position for each.

 Shake it out and this time smile and sit or stand up tall.
 Keeping the smile on your face, get angry.
 Come on, get angry.
 You can’t.
 Isn’t that amazing?!
 Think about this the next time you are stressed, upset, or angry.
 You are actively putting your body in a position.
 If you keep your body in that position, changing your mood will be nearly impossible.
 When I am angry my teeth are clenched, my arms are tightly crossed, I have a frown on my face, I am slouched over with shrugged shoulders, I am looking down, and I have a wrinkle between my eyebrows from slightly squinting.